AniketRathod305/Cricket_Data_Engineering/README.md

 **4. Data visualization** (using Power BI)

+    Load fact and dimension tables fro Snowflake to Power BI and create dashboards

+**5. ETL pipeline**

-**5. Automate entire process** from Ingestion (Raw layer) to loading to Consumption layer via Snowflake Streams and Tasks.
+     Create ETL pipeline to Automate - Ingestion (Raw layer) to loading to Consumption layer via Snowflake Streams and Tasks.

 Screenshots -